 Jesus accomplishes in his person and work what God intended for Israel as a people. – Peter J. Gentry & Stephen J. Wellum, Kingdom through Covenant, 228

-But if what God intended for Israel was brought to fruition in Jesus; if Israel is rejected by God and the kingdom given to the church; if the locus of God’s OT kingdom promises to the nation of Israel are fulfilled in a reconfigured form by the church; if Israel is treated as a type of the church in Jesus; if the land of Israel is a type of the New Earth (and sometimes of the whole Universe as a temple), it is hard to avoid the conclusion that there is a large dose of replacementism resident within this way of reading the Bible.
+These men lean toward New covenant theology, but they are the same animal when it comes to replacementism.
+But think about it, if what God intended for Israel was brought to fruition in Jesus; if Israel is rejected by God and the kingdom given to the church; if the locus of God’s OT kingdom promises to the nation of Israel are fulfilled in a reconfigured form by the church; if Israel is treated as a type of the church in Jesus; if the land of Israel is a type of the New Earth (and sometimes of the whole Universe as a temple), it is hard to avoid the conclusion that there is a large dose of replacementism, at least of concepts, resident within this way of reading the Bible.

 Those who are more careful in their explanation of Israel and the Church

-Having shown why Sam Storms’ ideas about replacement theology hardly get covenant theologians off the hook I do want to concentrate on his main point, which is that in his theology the church grows out of the elect of Israel.
-I also need to revisit the notion seen above in the Gentry & Wellum quote that Jesus is the real Israel and the church is Israel in Him.
+Having shown why Sam Storms’ ideas about replacement theology hardly get covenant theologians off the hook, I do want to concentrate on his main point, which is that in his theology the church grows out of the elect of Israel.

 For an example of this sort of holistic thinking spelled out in a way that one must take seriously I give two quotes from the great John Owen:

 Instead of inheriting all the promises merely upon their carnal interest and privilege, – which they looked for, and continue so to do unto this day, – they found that themselves must come in on a new account, to be sharers in them in common with others, or to be rejected whilst those others were admitted unto the inheritance. – John Owen, An Exposition of the Epistle to the Hebrews, vol. 1, 119